silverbulletmd/silverbullet/docs/API/view.md

 references:
 - client/navigator/navigator.ts
 ---
-The `view` API defines and opens [[Navigator]] views: filterable list or tree panels, shown as a modal or as a sidebar, over any collection of objects your Lua returns.
+The `view` API defines and opens [[Navigator]] views: filterable list or tree panels, shown as a modal, sidebar, bottom panel, or page widget over any collection of objects your Lua returns.

 `navigator.*` is a permanent alias for every function below (`navigator.define`, `navigator.open`, `navigator.pick`, `navigator.focus`, `navigator.moveByRename`) -- same implementation, just the pre-rename name.
 It is fully supported, not deprecated; use whichever reads better in your own scripts.
 Everything past this point uses the canonical `view.*` names.